This is the multi-page printable view of this section. Click here to print.

 What’s Next?

-Review the SamurAI Agent Support and Pre-requisites.
+Review the SamurAI Endpoint Agent Support and Pre-requisites.

 1 - Support and Pre-requisites

-Listed below are supported Operating Systems and communication pre-requisites.
+Listed below are supported Operating Systems (OS) and communication pre-requisites.
 If you do not see a specific OS version listed please reach out to us.

 Supported Operating Systems